 This is my own personal spin on the whole “What I wish someone told me” meme that’s so popular on the Internet these days.

 It’s also a chance for me to be more personal here on my blog, which is something I don’t do often and would possibly like to do so more.
-To be honest, I’m feeling rather hesitant about publishing this post but am excited at the same time as I’ve been wanting to take my blog in a new direction and make it more meaningful somehow.
-Perhaps, this could be one of those ways.
+To be honest, I’ve been feeling rather hesitant about publishing this post but am excited at the same time, as I’ve been wanting to take my blog in a new direction and make it more meaningful somehow.
+Perhaps, this could be one of those ways?

 My Personal Story